arianlbf1/Quantam_Jam_Game/README.md

    paths and watch the probability bar as the superposition evolves for five seconds.
-3. **Stage 3 – Measurement**: Learn how observation collapses the system by triggering two measurements, either manually or through the measurement gate.
+3. **Stage 3 – Measurement**: Learn how observation collapses the system by pressing `M` twice to perform manual measurements and reveal the temporary measurement gate.
 4. **Stage 4 – Sandbox**: Revisit every mechanic with full control and keep experimenting in free play.